tacianem/my2Dgame/README.md

 - Prefabs for enemy/hazards and interactables (coins, key, lock, ..)
 - Includes 2 levels with distinct themes (~ summer/winter related)
 - Applied force when jumping on trampoline (Level 1)
-- Has 1 heart per level that increases the score a lot (requires a key)
+- Map exploration: 1 heart per level that increases the score a lot (requires a key)
 - Main Menu
 - Pause Menu (by pressing 'Esc')
 - Coin and key/heart animations